What we’re about

 As the spots fill up pretty quickly, be quick to sign up - but do so ONLY if you make a real commitment to join.

-We have an amazing, committed community that generously shows up, contributes, and gives their best.
+We have an amazing, committed community that generously shows up, contributes, and gives its best.
 Sign up only if you are committed and eager to attend.
 Mark your calendar and make a commitment to yourself and your community.

 Discussion

-For the discussion, we’ll divide in smaller groups of around 5 as to have a more intimate environment to facilitate conversations where everyone can feel welcome to participate at their pace.
+For the discussion, we’ll divide in smaller groups of around 4-6 as to have a more intimate environment to facilitate conversations where everyone can feel welcome to participate at their pace.

 About Us